vanjacatak4/sauna-code-challenge/README.md

     - Collected letters
     - Path as characters

-What we are looking for in the solution:
+What we are looking for in the solution (things which will bring you points ;)):

 - clean code
     - small methods/functions/classes
     - good naming
     - minimise code duplication
+    - separation of logic (e.g. walking around the map) and scaffolding (e.g. loading the map)
 - tests
-    - mandatory: acceptance tests with pasted examples from below
+    - acceptance tests with pasted examples from below
-    - bonus: microtests - small bits of logic should be tested separately (possible if clean code principles are observed, see above) ... for more on microtests see [this article](https://www.geepawhill.org/2020/06/12/microtest-tdd-more-definition)
+    - microtests - small bits of logic should be tested separately (possible if clean code principles are observed, see above) ... for more on microtests see [this article](https://www.geepawhill.org/2020/06/12/microtest-tdd-more-definition)

 ## Valid maps